AdobeDocs/experience-manager-release-information.en/help/using/aem-forms-releases.md

 >[!NOTE]
 >
->The AEM Forms feature, such as Adaptive Forms, available in [AEM 6.5 QuickStart](https://experienceleague.corp.adobe.com/docs/experience-manager-65/deploying/deploying/deploy.html), are for exploration and evaluation purposes only.
+> The AEM Forms features, such as Adaptive Forms, available in [AEM 6.5 QuickStart](https://experienceleague.corp.adobe.com/docs/experience-manager-65/deploying/deploying/deploy.html), are intended for exploration and evaluation purposes only.
 For production use, it is essential to obtain a valid license for AEM Forms.

 <!--
 >[!NOTE]